Eco-Friendly Home Audit

-Mindful energy planning is not only about identifying areas which are wasting resources.
+Mindful energy planning is not only about identifying areas that are wasting resources.
 Take your time and consider what measures you could take to conserve.

 Conserving is something that many homeowners are just beginning to contemplate.
 What does it mean?

 In the eco-friendly home, insulation and how we heat and cool our homes are of equal importance.
 Modern insulating materials can save you a small fortune on both cooling and heating bills.
-Dual pane and triple pane windows which can keep your house cool in summer and warm in the winter?
+Dual-pane and triple-pane windows that can keep your house cool in summer and warm in the winter?

 It is called Energy Efficient Glass and has dropped in price in recent years as more manufacturers have come on board.
 What if you could cut your heating and cooling bill in half?
 That is what many eco-friendly homeowners have done by investing in Energy Efficient Glass.